kartiksrinivas007/kartiksrinivas007/README.md

 Hi,

 I'm Kartik.
-I'm a computer programmer & grad student at [CMU SCS](https://www.cs.cmu.edu/).
-I am interested in topics that have tangible impact.
+I'm a computer programmer from India.